Are you over 18?

 - Two large onsite garden beds supply fresh greens and vegetables to our team.

-- We focus on using NZ ingredients and source 97% of our grain from New Zealand owned Gladfield Malt, 70% of our hops from New Zealand based Hop growers and 80% of yeast from Wellington.
+- We focus on using NZ ingredients and source 97% of our grain from New Zealand owned Gladfield Malt, and 70% of our hops from New Zealand based Hop growers.

 - All our sales vehicles are Hybrid EV’s.